-Fraser Health's year-to-date 2021/22 performance for hospital sepsis is 4.7.
+Fraser Health's 2021/22 performance for hospital sepsis is 4.4.
 Our hospitals' results show that five sites (Chilliwack General, Eagle Ridge, Fraser Canyon, Mission Memorial and Peace Arch) are meeting their internal targets.
 There was an increase in hospital acquired sepsis with patients who acquired COVID-19.